Does Your Launch Need To Be So Stressful?

 And – if you’re working on your launch alone (WHICH I DO NOT RECOMMEND), then you will need to find stress-reducing activities (exercise, massage, green juice) or your launch will never come to fruition.

-9. Hire a coach to get you through it – don’t lean to much on your friends or your team.
+9. Hire a coach to get you through it.

-You’ll feel totally supported but also get an injection of empowerment as you make the decisions on your launch.
+You’ll feel totally supported but also get an injection of empowerment as you make the decisions on your launch, plus you won't put the burden and potential stress of a launch onto the shoulders of your personal relationships.

 10. Buy yourself gifts.